pktgen/Pktgen-DPDK/lib/cli/cli.rst

 Running the Application
 -----------------------

-To run the application in linuxapp environment, issue the following command:
+To run the application in linux environment, issue the following command:

 .. code-block:: console